Frequently Asked Questions

 Can the Sheriff’s Office provide Criminal Background Checks and Driving Records to the Public?

-MORE INFORMATION: Driving Records can be purchased through the Colorado Department of Revenue for $2.20.
+MORE INFORMATION: Driving Records can be purchased through the Colorado Department of Revenue.
 The nearest locations to purchase a driving record in person is at Driver’s License Offices in Lamar, La Junta, or Cheyenne Wells.

 Do I need a concealed weapons permit if I have a handgun in my home, automobile or business?